pryv/dev-pryv.io-opener/src-dest/README.md

 ### run

+All services in a single command line

+- `yarn pryv`  - mail and database logs will be kept in `./var-pryv/local-*.log`

+Each service independently - logs will be displayed on the console

 - `yarn database &` start mongodb
 - `yarn api` start the API server on port 3000 (default)
 - `yarn mail` start the mail service

+For development en debugging purposes

+- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://l.rec.la:4443 in this case you migh want to use `./configs/rec-la.json`
+- `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` and `./configs/rec-la.json` This setup is usefull to test pryv fully local.
+Once started you can test the authortiztaion process on [App-Web-Access](http://pryv.github.io/app-web-access/?pryvServiceInfoUrl=https://l.rec.la:4443/reg/service/info) the pryvServiceInfoUrl being: `https://l.rec.la:4443/reg/service/info`

 ### Options & Customization